terpyPy/math125GradeCalc/README.md

 streamlined data input, sanity, and class inheritance. encapsulated data retrieval to the proper scope and moved function that manipulate class data to there respective class method equivalents.

 #added:
-##MathClass.sort method
+-MathClass.sort method
-##MathClass.get<gradecategory>Average methods
+-MathClass.get<gradecategory>Average methods
 #UI:
 -UI events and interaction with MathClass rescoped, top bar menus added
----New tab added,:
+1) New tab added,:
-----function, adds a new student based on student 0, which is not displayed to the user, and used only as a reference to inti a new student.
+2)function, adds a new student based on student 0, which is not displayed to the user, and used only as a reference to inti a new student.

 ![image](https://user-images.githubusercontent.com/66324329/167185086-215fc535-605f-4ded-aeb1-d0d94bace51f.png)